Rune of Zot

 Runes can be found on the bottom floors of several dungeon branches.

-- The Lair has no rune itself, but in any game, it has two of the following four branches (it always has the Slime Pits for a third):
+- The Lair has no rune itself, but in any game, it has two of the following four branches as well as the Slime Pits:

-- The Slime Pits:6 contains the slimy rune of Zot.
+- The Slime Pits:5 contains the slimy rune of Zot.

 - The Vaults:5 contains the silver rune of Zot.

-- The Crypt has no rune itself, but contains a branch to The Tomb.
+- The Crypt has no rune itself, but contains an entrance to The Tomb.

 - The Tomb:3 contains the golden rune of Zot.